zsuh3/chatting-program/README.md

 > Note:
 > If ```python``` or ```python3``` is an alias for a different version, you should use ```python3.7```.

-4. Activate the virtual environment:
+4. Activate the virtual environment (if you did step 3):

 ```commandline
 source venv/bin/activate